Facebook Pixel

 Perfect for history-loving kids and educators looking to teach kids about information literacy, America’s Founding Myths is a must-have on any history lover’s shelf!

-• Celebrate America’s 250th anniversary with this nonfiction deep-dive into the best-known stories about the founding of the United States.
+• Celebrate America’s 250th anniversary with this exploration of the best-known stories about the founding of the United States

-• Bold, funny text and artwork, infographic design, and interactive extras including gatefolds and lift-the-flaps make learning about American history fun and engaging for kids.
+• Interactive extras including silly speech bubbles, gatefolds, lift-the-flaps, and activities at the back make learning about American history fun and engaging for kids.

-• Encourages media literacy by empowering young people to ask questions, think critically and check sources.
+• Encourages information literacy by empowering young people to ask questions, think critically and check sources.

 • More Details